 - Throw: If a safety ring is available, toss it to the victim.

 - Row: Get a boat to reach the victim if needed.
 Go: As a last resort, swim out to get the victim.
 Use a towel or t-shirt to help tow them to shore.

-These skills and more are taught in basic life saving skills courses.
-In a BLS training program you will learn the proper techniques for rescuing victims in a wide variety of situations.
-After completing your training, you will be awarded nationally recognized BLS certification that is valid for two years.
+These life support skills and more are taught in basic life saving skills courses.
+In a Basic Life Support or BLS training program, healthcare providers will learn the proper life saving skills and techniques for rescuing victims in a wide variety of dangerous situations.
+It doesn’t have to be expensive or take away too much of your time.

-|Enroll Now for Online Basic Life Support Training & Certification Classes at just $44.95.|
+|Enroll Now for Online CPR/AED Training & Certification Classes at just $19.95.|